New licensing system coming in 2025

 License, permits and lottery preference

-In 2025, Minnesota will have more ways to buy hunting, trapping and fishing licenses.
-Most licenses, permits and tags will be available in both digital or print-at-home formats.
+Minnesota will have more ways to buy hunting and fishing licenses.
+Most licenses will be available in both digital or print-at-home formats.
 Depending on your purchase option, you will download your license to your smart phone or print it.
 We will still have license agents to sell licenses, too.
 With the updated system, you will be able to check your account including lottery preference points.

 Online and mobile

-In 2025, Minnesota will move to mobile and online systems for hunting and fishing licenses and permits so you can buy them online and download them right away.
-You can also print your licenses and tags on plain paper.
-A free mobile application will be available to allow you to e-notch and e-register your harvest even if you are offline or out of service.
+Minnesota will move to mobile and online systems for hunting and fishing licenses and permits so you can buy them online and download them right away.
+Licenses will continue to be available from agents.
+You also can print your license on plain paper.
+A free mobile application will be available to allow you to validate and register your harvest even if you are offline or out of service.
 You will still be able to register your harvest at agent locations as well.

 Print

-Minnesotans will be able to print licenses and tags at home or save licenses electronically.
+Minnesotans will be able to print licenses at home or save licenses electronically.
 License agents will also have options to print your license on plain paper.

 Safety classes